pranaysingh25/Facial-Keypoint-Detection/README.md

-### In this project I have built a facial keypoint detection system that takes in any image with faces, and predicts the location of 68 distinguishing keypoints on each face.
+### In this project I have built a Facial Keypoints Detection System using a Convolutional Neural Network(CNN) that takes in any image with faces, and predicts the location of 68 distinguishing Keypoints on each face.
 Facial keypoints include points around the eyes, nose, and mouth on a face as shown in the image below